StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

-# Stock Market Data Ingestion and Analysis on GCP using Spark and BigQuery
+# Scalable Stock Market Data Pipeline using Spark and BigQuery with Power BI Integration

 ## Description
 This project aims to build a scalable big data pipeline using Google Cloud Platform (GCP) services to ingest, process, and analyze stock market data from the Alpha Vantage API.
-The pipeline leverages Dataproc with PySpark for data processing, Cloud Composer (Apache Airflow) for orchestration, and BigQuery for data storage and analysis.
-Continuous integration and deployment (CI/CD) will be automated using GitHub Actions, while Terraform will be used to manage and automate infrastructure provisioning on GCP.
-This end-to-end solution will enable real-time stock data analysis and insights generation.
+The pipeline leverages Google Cloud Storage (GCS) as an intermediate staging area for raw and processed data, ensuring data durability and flexibility.
+Data is processed using PySpark on Dataproc and loaded into BigQuery for storage and analysis.
+The workflow is orchestrated with Cloud Composer (managed Apache Airflow), while CI/CD is automated through GitHub Actions, and infrastructure is managed using Terraform.

+The final processed data is visualized and reported using Power BI, connected to BigQuery for seamless business intelligence insights.

 ## Technologies used and project architecture
-* Spark (using PySpark)
-* Apache Airflow
+* Alpha Vantage API for stock data ingestion
+* GCS for raw and processed data storage
+* Dataproc with PySpark for data transformation
+* BigQuery as the data warehouse
+* Cloud Composer (Apache Airflow) for orchestration
-* BigQuery
+* Power BI connected to BigQuery for reporting and visualization

-The workflow will be automated using GitHub Actions for CI/CD.
+* GitHub Actions for CI/CD
-The infrastructure will also be automated using Terraform. (will be integrated in retrospect after the entire project is done the first time round)
+* Terraform for infrastructure automation (will be integrated in retrospect after the entire project is done the first time round)

 The project uses the following architecture:
 IMAGE

 ## Project journal